Upal113/Upal113/README.md

 Hi,
-I am Upal Kundu, currently working as a Cybersecurity Analyst.
+I am Upal Kundu, worked as a Cybersecurity Analyst.
-Enrolled in Google IT Support Professional Certificate.
+Completed Google IT Support Professional Certificate.
-Actively looking for opportunities in IT, Cybersecurity field.
+Actively looking for opportunities in the IT, Cybersecurity field.
 Please visit my LinkedIn profile to contact me: https://www.linkedin.com/in/upal-kundu/